-Dudhia is a small hamlet on Mirik-Siliguri highway on the bank of river Balason.
-Darjeeling Gorkha Hill Council's Gokul Wayside Inn is the favourite tourist joint at Dudhia.
-It is also the only decent accommodation available around here.
-There are a few small tea shops where you can get other essentials.
+Dudhia is a small hamlet on the Mirik-Siliguri highway on the bank of river Balason.
+Darjeeling Gorkha Hill Council's Gokul Wayside Inn used to be the favourite tourist joint at Dudhia, however, it is closed at the time of writing this article.
+There are several small tea shops where you can get other essentials.

 Dudhia is a tranquil tourist spot.
-Above Gokul, as the hill starts rising from the plain, you can find Dudhia view point.
-You can see far and wide from here including great view of River Balasan.
+Above Gokul, as the hill starts rising from the plain, you can find Dudhia viewpoint.
+You can see far and wide from here including a great view of the River Balasan.

-From Dudhia you can go to the Panighata village located right across river Balason.
-The forest department bungalow on top of a small hillock is now mostly deserted.
-But the ground in front of the garden is a good view point from where a large area of the Terai plain is visible.
+From Dudhia you can go to the Panighata village located right across the river Balason.
+The forest department bungalow at Panighata on top of a small hillock is now mostly deserted.
+But the ground in front of the garden is a good viewpoint from where a large area of the Terai plain is visible.
 The ground is also used by city adventurers during the winter months for camping.
-Lohagadh is few kilometers further from Panighata.
-The place is on the Indo Nepal boarder.
-You can easily see nepali village of Salakpur across the river mechi from here.
+Lohagadh is a few kilometres further from Panighata.
+The place is on the Indo-Nepal border.
+You can easily see the Nepali village of Salakpur across the river Mechi from here.